-- Explain your work briefly and how it was developed (you could include reference to artists and theorists that you are looking at here).
+- A brief explanation of your work and how it was developed (you could include reference to artists and theorists that you are looking at here).
 Describe the process from the original concept to the ﬁnished work.

-- Describe the formal qualities of the work.
+- A description of the formal qualities of the work.
+How do your formal choices support the content?
 Please refer to the principles of design (balance, emphasis, movement, pattern, repetition, proportion, rhythm, variety, and unity) when appropriate.
-How do your formal choices support the content?
+What would you change about your work?